Table of contents

 This allows you to use precisely created audience lists for advertising activities as:

-You can, for example, create a list of audiences using mobile devices and another – users using desktop and compare the two segments with each other in the GA4 dashboard.
+You can, for example, create a list of audiences using mobile devices and another of users using desktops and compare the two segments in the GA4 dashboard.

 Understand and effectively target your ads to the right audience!